 Wash dark clothes separately for best results and to prevent the colors bleeding onto light clothing.
 We recommend washing most everyday dark fabrics in warm or cold water.
 Be sure to turn them inside out to avoid fading.

-Does cotton shrink in hot water?
-Does warm water shrink cotton?
+Does cotton shrink in hot or warm water?

 Cotton, linen and durable synthetics can be washed in hot water, but it's best to err on the side of caution when it comes to water temperature (the colder the water, the more gentle on clothes).
 Wash cotton with the Signature Detergent on the normal cycle with hot water to get the deepest clean.
 To help avoid shrinking your cotton items, alternate cold washes with hot washes, and air dry or low-heat dry when possible.